hackforla/product-management/README.md

 4. Alternatively, you can move everything from *Installation instructions* through *Testing* to a separate **Contributing.md** file to keep your **ReadMe.md** more succinct.

-### Working with issues

-- Explain how to submit a bug.
-- Explain how to submit a feature request.
-- Explain how to contribute to an existing issue.

-To create a new issue, please use the blank issue template (available when you click New Issue).
-If you want to create an issue for other projects to use, please create the issue in your own repository and send a slack message to one of your hack night hosts with the link.

 ### Working with forks and branches